-D.2.4 - D.2.6 On the left, defining the street yard lot area (green) on interior lots.
-Above, defining the street yard lot area (green) of corner lots.
+D.2.4 - D.2.6 On the right left, defining the front street yard lot area (green) of on interior lots.
+On the left Above, defining the combined front and side yard street yard lot area (green) of corner lots.
 The surface area of paving within these defined areas must not exceed the percentages listed above.